Skip to Content

 It overlooks a large watering hole, where during lunch, we saw a herd of a dozen elephants, babies included, drinking and giving themselves dust baths with their trunks (by spraying dust over their backs).

-The hard question was: Should we order the famous buffalo burgers?
+The tough question was: Should we order the famous buffalo burgers?

 The buffalo burgers are hugely popular in the Buffalo Bar (Credit: Victoria Falls Safari Lodge)